-What interventions - public and commercial solutions - will work to expand social protection coverage to include informal workers?
-What social protection measures are currently available to workers in Agri-based economies?
+What interventions-public and commercial-will help to reshape or redesign social protection programs or systems to support players into emerging jobs?
+What social protection measures are currently available to workers in agri-based economies?
 How can these safety nets be made stronger, more resilient, and better funded?
-What new forms of social protection can be leveraged for the informal sector?
+What new forms of social protection systems can be leveraged for agri-based workers?
 How can new social protection programs complement existing ones?
-What effective and inclusive processes and implementation strategy can it adopt?